 In Northern Patagonia the state granted official acknowledgement of Mapuche communities’ ownership of rural lands as early as the 1960s, but the lack of legal security, the land’s poor quality, and the communities’ geographic isolation caused many Mapuche to migrate to other regions.
 Many went to the cities to find work.

 Conflict between the Mapuche nation and the state broke out openly in 1995, over indigenous lands in the Pulmari region.
-Local Mapuche communities were finding it difficult to survive because the Pulmari Interstate Corporation, which controlled the National Park, prohibited hunting and gathering and restricted Mapuche people’s movement through the territory.
+Local Mapuche communities were finding it difficult to survive because the Pulmari Interstate Corporation, which controlled the national park, prohibited hunting and gathering and restricted Mapuche people’s movement through the territory.
 In protest against such restrictions, as well as threats of relocation, several communities occupied the lands; they were forcibly evicted.

-The Argentine state has updated its legislation on indigenous rights in accordance with international developments, but reports by local indigenous groups and international human rights organisations suggest that the law is rarely translated into practice (particularly when this clashes with private interests and the state’s economic agenda).
+The Argentine state has updated its legislation on indigenous rights in accordance with international developments, but reports by local indigenous groups and international human rights organizations suggest that the law is rarely translated into practice (particularly when this clashes with private interests and the state’s economic agenda).

-Few Mapuche communities have the proper deeds of collective land ownership, and lands described as ‘reservations’ tend to be considered fiscal lands.
-This has meant that mining, oil and gas developments have been able to take place despite the protests of local communities; the latter complain that provincial authorities, responsible for granting the concessions, do not consider these projects’ impact on local people.
+Few Mapuche communities have the proper deeds for collective land ownership, and lands described as ‘reservations’ tend to be considered fiscal lands.
+This has meant that mining, oil and gas developments have been able to take place despite the protests of local communities; the latter complain that provincial authorities, responsible for granting the concessions, do not consider these projects’ impacts on local people.
 The conflict over land ownership continues to be a major problem today, as do the resource extraction issues.

 There has been some important progress made in the area of bilingual/intercultural education, with Mapuche communities and organizations taking an increasingly active role in the methodology and content of teaching.
-And recent press reports show that in areas that attract many foreign travellers, such as Bariloche and San Martin, local Mapuche have been able to turn the growing interest in eco-friendly tourism to their advantage, running tours, arranging ‘traditional’ accommodation and meals, selling their art and so forth.
+In areas that attract many foreign travellers, such as Bariloche and San Martin, local Mapuche have been able to turn the growing interest in eco-friendly tourism to their advantage, running tours, arranging ‘traditional’ accommodation and meals, selling their art and so forth.
 There have also been many significant advances with regards to uniting Argentine and Chilean Mapuche organizations.
 Mapuche organizations currently play an important role in debates about Mapuche political prisoners in Chile.

 Minorities and indigenous peoples in